replicatedhq/replicated/README.md

 #### Now, let's check an example

-We will check all Applications available as its distribution channels:
+We will check all Applications available and the distribution channels:

 To list the applications available run `replicated app ls`, i.e.: